 Study of the institutions, processes and challenges of state and local government in California as well as California in the Federal System.
 Special focus on current issues, public policies, contemporary controversies and ethnic relations in the State of California, its cities and counties.
 (Fulfills Associate degree Ethnic Studies requirement.)
-RECOMMENDED: Eligibility for READ 836 and ENGL 836; or ENGL 847 or ESL 400.
+RECOMMENDED: Eligibility for READ 836, and ENGL 836 or ESL 400.
 Transfer: CSU: DUS-3 & DSI, UC.
+(IGETC: 4)

-40159 PLSC 310 AA MW 9:45-11:00 13-113 Ware 3.0
+40159 PLSC 310 AA MW 9:45-11:00 13-113 M"Guinness 3.0